errata-ai/vale/fixtures/checks/Sequence/test.md

 The Bible is the great best seller of all times.

 Karl Popper viewed Peirce as "one of the greatest philosophers of all times".

+Have you been to Don's house yet?

+The endpoint's are available.

+The API's endpoints are available.